March 2024

 It shall be the duty of every member of the congregation to:

-• Accept and receive readily and willingly all the ministrations of the Holy Ministry and the personal admonitions.
+• Accept and receive readily and willingly all the ministrations of the Holy Ministry and the personal admonitions of the pastor.

 • To announce properly for the Lord’s Supper before partaking in the Sacrament (which may be done in person or by a member of the family, or by signing the attendance sheet).